• Feb 25, 2025

 Q. What is India's most significant heritage?

 Ans.
-Some of India's topmost UNESCO World Heritage sites include the Mahabodhi Temple in Bihar, the Taj Mahal of Agra, Hampi in Karnataka, Khajuraho of Madhya Pradesh, and Ellora and Ajanta Caves of Maharashtra.
+Some of India's top UNESCO World Heritage sites include the Mahabodhi Temple in Bihar, the Taj Mahal in Agra, Hampi in Karnataka, Khajuraho in Madhya Pradesh, and the Ellora and Ajanta Caves in Maharashtra.

 Q. Which is the Indian No. 1 tourist place?

 Ans.
-The Taj Mahal of Agra is one of the world's seven wonders and is thus India's most famous and number one tourist destination.
+The Taj Mahal in Agra is one of the world's seven wonders and is thus India's most famous and number-one tourist destination.

 Q. What is the oldest historical place in India?

 Ans.
-According to the Archaeological Survey of India, Bhirrana, located in the Fathepur District of Haryana and an Indus Valley Civilization site, is recognised as the oldest historical place in India.
+According to the Archaeological Survey of India, Bhirrana, located in the Fatehabad District of Haryana and an Indus Valley Civilisation site, is recognised as the oldest historical place in India.

 Q. Which Indian state has the most historical places?